 What is the reporting procedure?

 Your first line of contact is the public health staff in your local health unit office.
-Reportable diseases should be reported by telephone as soon as possible to the Northwestern Health Unit.
-In addition, all diseases listed on the Reportable Disease list should be recorded and sent to the Northwestern Health Unit at the end of each month on the School Surveillance Reportable Disease Form.
+Diseases of public health significance should be reported by telephone as soon as possible to the Northwestern Health Unit.
+In addition, all diseases listed on the Diseases of public health significance list should be recorded and sent to the Northwestern Health Unit at the end of each month on the School Surveillance Reportable Disease Form.
 All information will be received as confidential.

 Responsibility for excluding from school